 Cost Per Square Foot: 9

-- Armstrong Clark sells for $41.99 per gallon for the semi-solids ($36.99 for semi-transparents).
+– Armstrong Clark sells for $41.99 per gallon for the semi-solids ($36.99 for semi-transparent).
 This is an average price for a quality deck stain.
 We found that Armstrong Clark has one of the best square foot coverages.
 For our 600 square foot test deck, we used only 2.5 gallons of stain for the required one coat.
-Final appearance was even with no noticeable bare spots.
+The final appearance was even with no noticeable bare spots.

 Preventing Mold/Mildew/Algae: 7

-- The Armstrong stain did have some very minor mold spores on top of the stain.
-On further inspection is seemed that the mold was not growing in the stain and could easily be wiped off with a wet towel.
+– The Armstrong stain did have some very minor mold spores on top of the stain.
+On further inspection, it seemed that the mold was not growing in the stain and could easily be wiped off with a wet towel.

 Ease of Application: 9

 – Extremely easy to apply!
 Armstrong’s manufacturer states that their stain can be applied in direct sunlight.
 We tested our application at 90 degrees in full sun.
 We did not experience any flash drying or unevenness of the stain.
 No noticeable drips on the vertical railings.